nworbde/netJina/README.md

 	i_gn							:= (g,n)
 	i_pn							:= (p,n)

 Now that you have the handles, you can get the reaction parameters.
+From reaclib:

     write(output_unit,'(/,a)') 'What are the reaction parameters for ca37' call get_bdat_channels(reaclib,rates_dict,handles,n_coeff,rate_coefficients,q,rate_mask)